 For a detailed description of the DNS lookup process, check out this explainer from VeriSign.

-Browser-based site blockers are extensions, applications or add-ons that are specific to each individual browser.
-They are most often used by individuals that would like to block distracting websites.
-These filters are rarely used in business settings as they are easy to bypass by using another browser.
+Browser-based site blockers are browser extensions, applications or add-ons that are specific to each individual browser.
+Browser extensions are most often used by individuals that would like to block distracting websites on most major web browsers.
+These internet content filters are rarely used in business settings as they are easy to bypass by using other major web browsers.

-Inline web filters are software or hardware appliances (such as an internet gateway) that operate within the network that they are filtering.
-These solutions are installed as a gateway that directly intercepts all traffic that travels through the network.
+Inline web filters are hardware or software appliances (such as an internet gateway) that operate within the network that they are filtering.
+These solutions are configured as a gateway that directly intercepts all traffic that travels through the network.

 As they do not require a software client to be installed on each endpoint they are often used in environments that have guest networks, mixed platform devices, or other circumstances where direct control over devices is not feasible.

 While the lack of a software client is advantageous for some deployments, it comes with a few tradeoffs.
-If access to a specific website is blocked in an inline filter it must remain blocked for all users on the network.
-These solutions are also not ideal for managing the devices of remote workers as the filtering only applies when they are connected to the network.
+If access to a specific website is restricted in an inline filter it must remain restricted for all users on the network.
+These solutions are also not ideal for managing the devices of remote workers as the web content filtering only applies when they are connected to the network.

 Since a computer software client needs to be installed on each device that will be controlled, organizations with a large number of computers to filter will leverage automated software deployment tools that install the agent on all of their devices simultaneously.

-The need for a dedicated computer software agent also means that endpoint-based web filters are best used in environments that have in-office or remote workers using company-provided devices.
-Employees or students using personal devices for work-related tasks may object to having computer filtering software installed on their devices.
+The need for a dedicated computer software agent also means that endpoint-based web content filtering solutions are best used in environments that have in-office or remote workers using company-provided devices.
+Employees using personal devices for work-related tasks may object to having web content filtering software installed on their devices.

 Firewalls are a type of inline web content filter.
 Firewalls can be hardware appliances or cloud-based/software-based virtual appliances.
-Rather than blocking specific websites, firewalls filter network traffic to authorized ports, protocols, and IP addresses.
+Rather than restricting specific URLs and domains, firewalls filter network traffic to authorized ports, protocols, and IP addresses.

 Over time traditional firewalls have evolved into “Next Generation Firewalls” (NGFW) that combine the packet filtering of traditional firewalls with other network filtering functions such as web application firewalls (WAFs), web content filters, and intrusion prevention systems.
 These solutions are typically used to harden networks and block internet traffic that has been identified as malicious.